Cryptography

 The power of cryptography comes from the core principles that it enforces, which are vital for the secure and trustworthy operation of a decentralized blockchain.

-- Confidentiality: While transactions on a public blockchain are visible, the identities of the participants can be kept confidential by using cryptographic addresses rather than real-world identities.
+- Pseudonymity: While transactions are visible, participants can maintain privacy using cryptographic addresses rather than real-world identities.

 - Authentication: Cryptography confirms the identities of transaction senders.
 A digital signature, created with a user's private key, acts as a verifiable cryptographic proof that a transaction originated from the claimed sender.